MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

     * In the Cloud App Security portal, under **Discover**, click **Discovered apps**.
 Filter the list of apps discovered in your organization by the compliance risk factors you are concerned about.
 For example, use the suggested query to filter out non-compliant apps.

-    * You can drill down into the app to see understand more about its compliance by clicking the app name and then clicking the **Info** tab to see details about the app's compliance risk factors.
+    * You can drill down into the app to understand more about its compliance by clicking the app name and then clicking the **Info** tab to see details about the app's compliance risk factors.

 1. **Analyze usage**: Now that you know whether or not you want the app to be used in your organization, you want to investigate how and who is using it.
 If it's only used in a limited way in your organization maybe it's ok, but maybe if the use is growing you want to be notified about it so you can decide if you want to block the app.